getpelican/pelican-plugins/Readme.rst

 Pelican Cite              Produces inline citations and a bibliography in articles and pages, using a BibTeX file.

+Pelican Comment System    Allows you to add static comments to your articles

 Pelican-flickr            Brings your Flickr photos & sets into your static website

 Pelican Genealogy         Add surnames and people so metadata and context can be accessed from within a theme to provide surname and person pages